Why Being in Nature Will Benefit Your Mental Health

 The thing is, we’re not suggesting you become an ultra-marathon runner.
 All it takes is a dedication to getting outdoors a few times each week and doing something active.
 Any form of exercise for 20-30 minutes, three times a week outdoors will improve your mental health.
 That’s it.

-When you consider all the benefits to your mental and physical health, as well as boosting your confidence, concentration and energy levels, you can see why we’re such advocates of being outdoors.
+When you consider what role nature plays in our lives, all the benefits to your mental and physical health, as well as boosting your confidence, concentration and energy levels, you can see why we’re such advocates of being outdoors.

 As we said, we will always champion the importance of being outdoors.
 For us it’s a way of life, but we’d love it if it became a part of your life too.
 Hopefully we can show you that on one of our tours in the near future.